priyesh2/Wordpress_and_Drupal/README.md

 * I have configured the DNS Records in route53

--- Domains i have used
+-- Domain names i have used

     For wordpress : wordpress.sageos.tk